 Interested in being a Childcare volunteer in India - Delhi?
-International Volunteer HQ’s Childcare project empowers volunteers to gain experience in early childhood education at childcare centers in Faridabad.
-These centers are often extremely busy with large numbers of children attending.
+International Volunteer HQ’s Childcare project empowers volunteers to gain experience in early childhood education at childcare centres in Faridabad.
+These centres are often extremely busy with large numbers of children attending.
 Support from volunteers can ease the workload for local staff and improve access to care and education for young children.

 - Programs start every first and third Monday of the month